bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 When initiating direct communication with an invitee after the conclusion of the initial `INVITE`, the descision to use SIP/3 SHOULD be performed as follows:

-* If the response from the invitee includes a DIALOG_TOKEN, or
 * If the DNS SRV record for the SIPS URI indicates that the invitee supports SIPS over UDP, or
 * If the `Contact:` header field carries the "v" parameter described in {{contact-extension}} and indicates a preference for SIP/3.